gotjs/generator-marionette-frontend/docs/05_testing.md

 ## Writing your tests

-We use [jasmine](http://jasmine.github.io/2.0/introduction.html) to write our tests.
-Requirejs is used to handle dependencies.
+* We use [jasmine](http://jasmine.github.io/2.0/introduction.html) to write our tests.
+* Requirejs is used to handle dependencies.
+* Karma runs the tests.

 Simply load in the item you're testing and write your test.

 **All tests should end with the filename "Spec.js", for example "appSpec.js"**
 ```javascript